- Work Order (room temperature adjustment, keys, parking tickets, etc.)

 What does EVS do?

-Environmental Services (EVS) is primarily responsible for the general cleaning (vacuuming, mopping, dusting, garbage/waste removal, etc.) lof common areas such as hallways, restrooms and corridors.
-By special request, through BMC Service Desk Express, EVS (while in session or during University breaks) will strip and wax floors and shampoo carpets in classrooms, corridors and labs throughout the campus.
+Environmental Services (EVS) is primarily responsible for the general cleaning (vacuuming, mopping, dusting, garbage/waste removal, etc.) of common areas such as hallways, restrooms and corridors.
+By special request, through Cherwell Service Desk Express, EVS (while in session or during University breaks) will strip and wax floors and shampoo carpets in classrooms, corridors and labs throughout the campus.

 The kitchen in our building is filthy.
 Can EVS come over and wipe down all the appliances and wash the dishes?

 No. All break rooms, lounges, and kitchen areas are the responsibility of the students, faculty, and staff who use them.
 The entire University community should be mindful of keeping all appliances (refrigerators, microwaves, stoves, coffee makers, etc.) clean and presentable for the next user.

 I have had major problems with my back and I need a special chair for my work area.
 How do I go about getting a new chair for my area?